delonnewman/delonnewman/README.md

 [teaching](https://delonnewman.name/history/teaching) and [mentoring](https://delonnewman.name/history/mentoring).
 I've used a variety of tools over the years.
 Currently, most of my work is with [Ruby](https://delonnewman.name/history/ruby) and [JavaScript](https://delonnewman.name/history/javascript).
-I also have a soft spot for C, Objective-C, Lisp, Perl & Smalltalk.
+I also have a soft spot for C, Lisp & Perl.

 ### Work